ForzaMods/ForzaModelTool/README.md

 This tool was made for Forza Horizon 5 and requires .NET 7 (might work on other Forza PC-Ports too)

 Update 2.0.0: Now you can swap aftermarket wheels with car wheels.
-(Or optionally create car wheels as an add-on)
+(Or optionally create car wheels as an add-on, read down for more infos)

 # How to use (Model Swap)
 1. Select your game path (where "ForzaHorizon5.exe" is located) by clicking on the `Path` button.